Democrito Mendoza

-Democrito "Kito" T. Mendoza (July 31, 1923 – January 12, 2016) was a Filipino Visayan lawyer and trade union leader from Cebu, Philippines.
+Democrito "Kito" Tolo Mendoza (July 31, 1923 – January 12, 2016) was a Filipino Visayan lawyer and trade union leader from Cebu, Philippines.
 He was considered one of the founders of the country's labor movement and champion of Filipino workers' rights in the country being the founder of Associated Labor Union.
 In the international scene, he founded the ASEAN Trade Union Council.
 In 2005, he was awarded Presidential Merit Award by President Gloria Macapagal Arroyo.

 Early life

-Democrito Mendoza was born in Liloan, Cebu on July 31, 1923.
+Democrito Mendoza was born in Barangay Poblacion, Liloan, Cebu on July 31, 1923.
+He was the youngest of ten children of Manuel Mendoza y Pepito (March 23, 1883, Liloan, Cebu - October 18, 1961, Cebu City) and Magdalena Tolo y Cañete (July 22, 1881, Liloan, Cebu - May 21, 1971, Cebu City).
+He was baptized on August 4, 1923 at San Fernando El Rey Parish in Liloan by Victoriano Rallos, with Lázaro Ramas as his godfather.
 He acquired a law degree at the University of the Visayas in 1952.

 World War II

 During the outbreak of World War II, he joined the resistance movement against the Japanese and became a guerilla fighter, which earned him distinction as a bemedalled Filipino veteran.
 The United States Army's America Division awarded him the Gold Cross for his military service as an officer of the US Army Forces in the Far East that he demonstrated in Cebu against enemy forces during the liberation campaign between March 26 to April 19, 1945.
 He was also a military reservist in the Armed Forces of the Philippines with the rank of colonel.